"Heroes" (album)

-"Heroes" is the 12th studio album by English musician David Bowie, released on 14 October 1977 through RCA Records.
-After releasing Low earlier that year, Bowie toured as the keyboardist of his friend and singer Iggy Pop.
-At the conclusion of the tour, they recorded Pop's second solo album Lust for Life at Hansa Tonstudio in West Berlin before Bowie regrouped there with collaborator Brian Eno and producer Tony Visconti to record "Heroes".
-It was the second release of his Berlin Trilogy, following Low and preceding Lodger (1979), and the only one wholly recorded in Berlin.
-Much of the same personnel from Low returned for the sessions, augmented by King Crimson guitarist Robert Fripp.
+"Heroes" is the twelfth studio album by the English musician David Bowie, released on 14 October 1977 through RCA Records.
+Recorded in collaboration with the musician Brian Eno and the producer Tony Visconti, it was the second release of his Berlin Trilogy, following Low, released in January the same year, and the only one wholly recorded in Berlin.
+Sessions took place in mid-1977 after Bowie completed work on Iggy Pop's second solo album Lust for Life.
+Much of the same personnel from Low returned for "Heroes", augmented by the King Crimson guitarist Robert Fripp.

-The album was recorded sporadically in July and August 1977.
 The majority of the tracks were composed on the spot in the studio, the lyrics not being written until Bowie stood in front of the microphone.
 The music builds upon its predecessor's electronic and ambient approaches, albeit with more positive tones, atmospheres and passionate performances.
 The album also follows the same structure as its predecessor, side one featuring more conventional rock tracks and side two featuring mostly instrumental tracks.

-The cover photo, like Iggy Pop's The Idiot, is a nod to the painting Roquairol by German artist Erich Heckel.
-Upon release, "Heroes" was a commercial success, peaking at number 3 on the UK Albums Chart and number 35 on the US Billboard Top LPs & Tape chart.
-It was the best-received work of the Berlin Trilogy on release, with NME and Melody Maker each naming it their respective album of the year.
+The cover photo, like Iggy Pop's The Idiot, is a nod to the painting Roquairol by the German artist Erich Heckel.
+Upon release, "Heroes" was a commercial success, peaking at number 3 in the UK and number 35 in the US.
+It was the best-received work of the Berlin Trilogy on release; NME and Melody Maker each named it their respective album of the year.
 Bowie promoted the album extensively with television appearances and interviews.
-He supported Low and "Heroes" on the Isolar II world tour throughout 1978, live performances from which appear on the live albums Stage (1978) and Welcome to the Blackout (2018).
+He supported Low and "Heroes" on the Isolar II world tour throughout 1978, live performances from which appear on multiple live albums.

-"Heroes" has received enduring praise, particularly in terms of critical recognition for Fripp's contributions on guitar and the album's place within Bowie's longterm artistic development.
-Though critical opinion has viewed Low as the more groundbreaking record, "Heroes" has nonetheless established a reputation among Bowie's best, most influential works.
-The title track, initially unsuccessful as a single, has remained one of Bowie's best-known and most-acclaimed songs.
-An altered and obscured version of the cover artwork was later used for the cover of his 2013 album The Next Day.
+"Heroes" has received enduring praise, particularly recognised for Fripp's contributions and the album's place within Bowie's longterm artistic development.
+Though critical opinion has viewed Low as the more groundbreaking record, "Heroes" is regarded as one of Bowie's best, most influential works.
+The title track, initially unsuccessful as a single, has remained one of his best-known and most-acclaimed songs.
+An altered and obscured version of the cover artwork was later used for the cover of The Next Day (2013).
 "Heroes" has been reissued several times and was remastered in 2017 as part of the box set A New Career in a New Town (1977–1982).